 Your refrigerator’s evaporator fan is located within the freezer compartment.
 It receives air from the evaporator coil and circulates it throughout the unit.

-It functions closely with your refrigerator’s damper assembly, which controls how much cold air is distributed into the fresh food compartment.
+It functions closely with your refrigerator’s damper assembly, which controls the amount of cold air distributed into the fresh food compartment.

 Function and Operation

-In normal circumstances, the evaporator fan should function with the compressor.
+In normal circumstances, the evaporator fan should operate in conjunction with the compressor.
 However, you will know when your evaporator fan has been damaged because it will affect the performance of your compressor.

-If the evaporator fan stops turning, the cold control sensing bulbs of your fresh food compartment will notice that there is no more airflow.
+If the evaporator fan stops turning, the cold control sensing bulbs in your fresh food compartment will detect that there is no airflow.

-The sensing bulbs will signal the compressor to work longer to compensate for the lack of airflow.
+The sensing bulbs will signal the compressor to operate longer to compensate for the reduced airflow.
 What ultimately happens is that your evaporator coils will freeze over, hence increasing the temperature of your freezer.

 Maintenance

-When you do not defrost your refrigerator correctly, the evaporator may ice up and cause problems.
+When you do not defrost your refrigerator correctly, the evaporator may ice up, causing problems.
 You should have somebody look at your refrigerator, switch off the power, and open up your evaporator fan to check that no blockages are preventing the movement of the fan blades.

 Troubleshooting a Refrigerator Start Relay

 A refrigerator start relay may be a device that jump-starts the compressor inside the refrigerator.
-If the relay is burned out, the compressor might not work, preventing the interior from freezing.
+If the relay is burned out, the compressor may not work, which can prevent the interior from freezing.

 Since the compressor may be a vital part of the cooling system, it must have a working refrigerator start relay to start it up.